NeuralEnsemble/neuralensemble-docker/simulationx/README.md

 (host)$ ssh -Y -i ./docker_key -p 32782 docker@localhost
 ```

-You should then activate the "simulation" virtual environment:
+On connection, you should already be in the "neurosci" virtual environment.
+If not, run

 ```
 (docker)$ source ~/env/simulation/bin/activate